ppone/docs/accounting/intacct.md

    [![Invoice Importer](../img/invoice-importer.png)](../img/invoice-importer.png)

-3. Configure the importer, such as selecting the module to import from and the sales document type.
-When ready to import, click **Start**.
+3. Select the sales document type you would like to import, and when ready, click **Start**.

    [![Start Intacct Invoice Import](../img/intacct-invoice-importer-options.png)](../img/intacct-invoice-importer-options.png)